 Now, I realize that I had harnessed a most basic form of male sexual energy, of masculinity.
 If I had classmates who imagined me in black leather pants, well, there was a reason.
 I chased something bigger than me, something vital.
 And chasing is what men do—secretly or not.
 Part of our deep-seated masculinity drives us to seek—“to bear it out,” as Shakespeare writes, “even to the edge of doom.”
 What keeps us from doom, from becoming an Ahab (there’s that big fish) is not avoiding the sea and the hunt, just putting up the harpoon and dreaming of what might have been.
 We must learn to integrate the hunt with the world.
 We must listen to the world and find an honorable way forth.

 I did not.
 I stopped.
 I did not stop all at once, but over a series of years.
 I let more temporary ambitions, often driven by temporary monetary concerns, take precedence.
 I grew nervous, even cautious.
 I stepped off the stage.
 I continued, as I had when I was younger, to find outlets for ambition.
 They were circumscribed by my career choices, but they persisted.
 I became principal of a school and, during a crisis at my church, helped hold a congregation together.
 But I was not doing my life’s work—the thing that brought me joy, even if it did not pay the water bill.

 And, as a man, a life without a driving purpose withers.
-I’m sure this is true for women too, in some way.
+I’m sure this is true for women too.
 Finally, at 58, I made a change.
 It was not an easy, nor a secure choice.
 It is not the final choice I will make along this way.
 But it is the first step.
 And I realize that even though I have been writing—fervently, discovering along the way—that I also have things to learn.
 About me.
 About the world.
 And as a man.